This is me, Queen of Girl and Duck, the most supportive resource for children’s book creators in THE UNIVERSE. #TheQueenHasSpoken

 I found an apartment and enrolled in university as a mature aged student (so grown up).

-For the next six years I studied Literature and Film Studies while working part-time as a nanny—and an ironing lady.
+For the next six years I studied English Literature and Cinema Studies while working part-time as a nanny—and an ironing lady.
 I can still iron a biz shirt in under two minutes…

 Along the way I took self-development classes.
 I read mountains of books, too, including The Artist’s Way by Julia Cameron—which cracked open my heart .